 Are the bane of any hiker's existence!
 They are the David to your Goliath.
 Whilst small and relative insignificant, they have the ability to immobilise a trekker.
-Causes of blister can be derived from a number of factors such as wet feet, improper foot wear, improper preparation.
-To ensure you and your team can keep taking left foot after right, ensure proper preparation such as the following:
+Blisters are caused by friction and can be derived from a number of factors such as wet feet, improper footwear, improper preparation.
+These create a hot spot (red painful area).